 CDH staff can help design and co-advise DH-inflected junior papers and senior theses.
 Each year, the CDH Senior Thesis prize is awarded to one or two students for outstanding work on the senior thesis.
 The deadline for the 2021 prize will be May 21.

-The CDH hires undergraduates for part-time work either as researchers on sponsored projects, or as student assistants.
+The CDH hires undergraduates for part-time work either as student assistants or as researchers on sponsored projects.

 Undergraduate Certificate in Humanistic Studies: Digital approaches to the Humanities

 The Undergraduate Certificate in Humanistic Studies offers an opportunity to specialize in digital approaches to the humanities, building bridges between the humanities and computer science.
 The certificate program requires core courses in interdisciplinary approaches to the humanities, and an individualized course of study in which students make connections between their chosen fields in their written work.
 Contact the Humanities Council and see the above link for more information.